Soviet submarine K-222: Description

 K-222 was a double-hulled design that displaced 5197 t on the surface and 7000 t submerged.
-The boat had an overall length of 106.92 m, a beam of 11.5 m and a draft (ship) of 8.2 m.
+The boat had an overall length of 106.92 m, a beam of 11.5 m and a draft of 8.2 m.
 The submarine's inner hull had nine watertight compartments and had an unusual configuration at the bow where the first two compartments were narrower than the rest of the hull and were superimposed in a figure 8 shape; the upper compartment housed the torpedo tubes while the lower contained the massive sonar system and some of the batteries.
 The third compartment was as narrow as the first two (5.9 m) while the rest of the compartments widened to a diameter of 9 m.
 K-222 had a test depth of 400 m and a design depth of 550 m.
 The crew numbered 82 officers and enlisted men.

 The submarine was powered by a pair of 177.4 MW VM-5M reactors, each supplying steam for the GTZA-618 steam turbine driving each propeller shaft.
 The turbines produced a total of 80000 shp that was intended to propel K-222 at a speed of 38 knots.
 The boat was equipped with two 3000 kW turbogenerators; two banks of 152-cell silver-zinc batteries were fitted in lieu of a diesel generator.
 The boat made 25 kn on the surface, and proved to be much faster than planned underwater and reached a top speed of 42 kn at 90 percent power during her sea trials in December 1969.
-During this 12-hour full-speed test, some of the external hull fittings were ripped off; portions of the grills protecting the water intakes were ground up by the water-circulation pumps after they broke lose.
+During this 12-hour full-speed test, some of the external hull fittings were ripped off and portions of the grills protecting the water intakes broke loose and were ground up by the water-circulation pumps.
 One account of the trial wrote:

 the biggest thing was the noise of the water going by.
 It increased together with the ship's speed, and when 35 kn was exceeded, it was like the noise of a jet aircraft. ...
 In the control room was not heard simply the roar of an aircraft, but the thunder of "the engine room of a diesel locomotive".
-Those present believed that the noise level to be greater than 100 decibels.
+Those present believed that the noise level was greater than 100 decibels.

-On a subsequent trial in 1970 at full power, K-222 reached 44.7 kn, the fastest speed attained underwater by a manned object.
+On a subsequent trial in 1970 at full power, K-222 reached 44.7 kn, the fastest speed attained underwater by a manned object and making K-222 the world's fastest submarine.
 The submarine carried enough supplies to stay at sea for 70 days.